Common Backpacking Mistakes Made by Travelers

 There were no taxis waiting outside of the cenote to take me back and there was no phone to call anyone.
 At the Mayan Ruins, the buses going back were very infrequent and did not operate on a schedule.
 It was a very uncomfortable and scary experience to be standing along the side of a highway in Mexico by myself, as cars drove by and honked at me (a form of catcalling from the local men).

-Thankfully, a nice local stopped and gave me a ride back from the cenote and a colectivo van finally drove along and picked me up from the Mayan Ruins after I had been waiting on the highway for over an hour!
+Thankfully, a nice local stopped and gave me a ride back from the cenote and a Colectivo van finally drove along and picked me up from the Mayan Ruins after I had been waiting on the highway for over an hour!
 I learned an important lesson from these two experiences – make sure to always research transportation options to and from various destinations and attractions that you plan to visit.
-Always have a back-up option and don’t get caught in a situation like I did!”
+Always have a backup option and don’t get caught in a situation as I did!”

-Brittany is twenty-something Canadian blogger and solo traveler who is passionate about photography, finding authentic, unique and offbeat travel experiences and adventures, and advocating for responsible travel and conscious plant-based living.
-Her blog provides inspiration and detailed practical information for fellow travelers through sharing her personal stories, travel guides, reviews, high-quality photography and tips for traveling more mindfully.
+Brittany is a Canadian blogger and solo traveler who is passionate about photography, finding authentic, unique, and offbeat travel experiences and adventures, and advocating for responsible travel and conscious plant-based living.
+Her blog provides inspiration and detailed practical information for fellow travelers through sharing her personal stories, travel guides, reviews, high-quality photography, and tips for traveling more mindfully.
 Follow her adventures here.

 Melissa, Thrifty Family Travels

-Little did I know just how much trouble I was in for.
+Little did I know just how much trouble I was in for with backpacking mistakes like this one.
 I had to drag this thing up numerous narrow flights of stairs throughout Europe Hostels, on and off trains in the middle of peak hour in London and New York, as well as wheel it through cities that don’t have the best pathways such as the Greek Islands and Central America.
-Sure young girls can batter their eye lids and hope a gentleman will take pity on you – but this option is not always available!

-I have since learned the beauty of travelling lightly with minimum clothes as well as the advantage of a back pack.
-You don’t want to be weighed down when travelling by stuff – so my advice to you, get yourself a back pack and only take the bare essentials – you will thank me for it – I promise!”
+I have since learned the beauty of traveling lightly with minimum clothes as well as the advantage of a backpack.
+You don’t want to be weighed down when traveling by stuff – so my advice to you is, get yourself a backpack and only take the bare essentials – you will thank me for it – I promise!”

 Melissa is the blogger behind Thrifty Family Travels.
-Being a keen solo backpacker in her younger years she did not let having her daughter Myla stop her travelling the world.
-Melissa has travelled with Myla travelled overseas 7 times and many more trips planned.
-Since this backpacking blunder Melissa has learned that travelling lightly is the key to great travels and is even more important when travelling with kids.
+Being a keen solo backpacker in her younger years she did not let having her daughter Myla stop her traveling the world.
+Melissa has traveled with Myla traveled overseas 7 times and many more trips planned.
+Since this backpacking blunder, Melissa has learned that traveling lightly is the key to great travels and is even more important when traveling with kids.
 Thrifty Family Travels focus is on budget family travels, showing families the tips on making travel affordable.

 Allison, Eternal Arrival

 Luckily I started to slow down about halfway through.
-Had I continued to rush too much, I would have missed some of my favorite travel experiences, like riding the circle train in Yangon, Myanmar or exploring the beaches of the rugged Albanian Riviera on my subsequent backpacking trip through Eastern Europe.
-Neither of those are big name places or events, but they were the highlights of my two backpacking trips.
+Had I continued to rush too much, I would have missed some of my favorite travel experiences, like riding the circle train in Yangon, Myanmar, or exploring the beaches of the rugged Albanian Riviera on my subsequent backpacking trip through Eastern Europe.
+Neither are big-name places or events, but they were the highlights of my two backpacking trips.

 Sure, focus on a few big-ticket bucket list items, but then give yourself the flexibility to create the rest of your schedule around those musts.
 And don’t book too much before you go!
 Give yourself room to meet other travel companions and be inspired by where they’re going – you’ll likely find that some of your favorite travel days were days you never expected or planned for in the first place.”